-A saying goes; ‘’You are not rich before you have something money can’t buy.’’
+There is a saying that goes; ‘’You are not rich before you have something money can’t buy.’’

 If this is true, then how much is the commitment, hard work, good intentions, sacrifice and self-discipline of helping others worth to you?
 It could be priceless.
 Kindness never goes out of style.

-Being kind, positive, and beneficial to others can actually help you out and make you feel better as well.
+Being kind, positive, and beneficial to others can actually benefit you and make you feel good as well.
 Volunteering can change lives, including your own.
 All it takes is the will and desire to try something new and create a positive impact for a cause you can vouch for!

-Even if you are not going to be hailed and go down in the history books as a saint you can be sure that your effort is appreciated worldwide.
+Even if you are not going to go down in the history books as a saint you can be sure that your effort is appreciated wherever you contribute.

 The Courage to Try Something New

 Volunteer programmes are not designed for any specific social class.
-They are designed for the takers.
-The ones who see the benefit of investing time, passion and working hours to doing something good for humanity including themselves without getting their return of investment in lucrative payments.
+They are designed for the givers.
+The ones who see the benefit of investing time, passion and hours to do good for humanity without getting their return of investment in lucrative payments.

-All it takes to join one of the many different kinds of special designed volunteer programmes around the world is a little courage.
+All it takes to join one of the many different kinds of specially designed volunteer programmes around the world is a little courage.

 There are several reasons why you should volunteer.
-If you are stuck at your job, feeling trapped, or not satisfied with your job or longing do something good or to give back – joining a volunteer programme could be the route for you to go.
+If you are stuck at your job, feeling trapped and/or unsatisfied or maybe just longing do something good and give back – joining a volunteer programme could be a route to consider.
 At least for a while, a life of volunteering can do you good.
-Whether you want to volunteer in a place with animals, or environmental impact, or emergency relief, allow yourself to show the courage to stand up for something bigger than money, even if that ‘something’ is your own work satisfaction.
+Whether you want to volunteer in a place with animals, or environmental impact, or emergency relief, allow yourself to have the courage to stand up for something bigger than money, even if that ‘something’ is your own work satisfaction.
 It is crucial to select the best organisation to volunteer with, depending on your interest.